inhahe/grep.py/README.md

 - Can disable color, set your own colors, or load the defaults, and can remember the settings
 - Can make "." match newlines

+(Actually, I don't know how many of those things are available in the latest GNU grep.)

 Other, standard grep functions it can do are
 - show only files that don't match
 - show only matching files, no match text